 - I am from Canada and my Sorels keep my feet toasty warm.

 - They have lasted me through four New England winters and still look great!

-- I bought Sorel Caribou boots for several Antarctica And Falklands trips where we needed waterproof boots for wet landings and walking in snow.
+- I bought Sorel Caribou boots for several Antarctica And Falklands trips where we needed waterproof boots for wet landings and walking in the snow.
 Love them.

 - I live in Minnesota and my favorite boots are Columbia.
 They have this silver material inside that reflects your own heat back.
 So warm!

-Merrell offers some of the most affordable waterproof warm boots for active winter trips.
+Merrell offers some of the most affordable waterproof warm winter shoes for active trips.
 They have several highly-rated models of winter boots for men, women, and children.

 - My feet have never ever been cold in my Merrells.
 I went to Iceland in February, walked on a glacier in them and they were completely awesome.